 Bo Diddley, a Black blues musician, was born on this date in 1928.

 He was born Ellas Otha Bates McDaniel on a small farm near the town of McComb, MS, in rural Pike County, close to the Louisiana border.
-The only child of mother Ethel, at only 8 months of age, he went to live with his mother's cousin Gussie McDaniel, who raised him.
+The only child of Ethel, at only eight months of age, went to live with his mother's cousin Gussie McDaniel, who raised him.

-The family moved to Chicago when young Ellas was 6 or 7 years old.
-It was in the Windy City that he got the name Bo Diddley from the kids at Willard Elementary School.
+The family moved to Chicago when young Ellas was 6 or 7.
+In the Windy City, he got the name Bo Diddley from the kids at Willard Elementary School.
 As a child, he studied violin and taught himself how to play the guitar.
-When he was a young adult he earned money performing odd jobs in construction and as a semi-pro boxer.
+When he was a young adult, he earned money performing odd jobs in construction and as a semi-pro boxer.

 He took up blues and R&B after hearing John Lee Hooker.
 In the early '50s, he began playing with his longtime partner, maraca player Jerome Green, to get what Diddley called “that freight train sound.”
-Billy Boy Arnold, blues harmonica player, and singer were also playing with Diddley when he got a deal with Chess (after being turned down by rival Chicago label Vee-Jay).
-His very first single, Bo Diddley/I'm a Man 1955, was a double-sided hit.
-The A-side had futuristic waves of tremolo guitar, set to a timeless nursery rhyme; the B-side, a bump-and-grind, harmonica-driven shuffle, based around an overwhelming blues riff.
-The result was a new kind of guitar-based rock & roll, saturated in the blues and R&B, but owing loyalty to neither.
+Billy Boy Arnold, the blues harmonica player and singer was playing with Diddley when he got a deal with Chess (after being turned down by rival Chicago label Vee-Jay).
+His first single, Bo Diddley/I'm a Man 1955, was a double-sided hit.
+The A-side had futuristic waves of tremolo guitar, set to a timeless nursery rhyme; the B-side, a bump-and-grind, harmonica-driven shuffle based around an overwhelming blues riff.
+The result was a new kind of guitar-based rock & roll, saturated in the blues and R&B but loyal to neither.

 Diddley produced more influential music than all but a handful of the best early rockers.
 Diddley's spellbinding rhythmic attack and booming vocals stretched back as far as Africa for their roots and looked as far into the future as rap.
 His trademark otherworldly vibrating, fuzzy guitar style expanded the instrument's power and range.
 Diddley’s bounce epitomizes rock & roll at its most humorously outlandish and freewheeling.
 The Bo Diddley beat is one of rock & roll's bedrock rhythms, showing up in the work of Buddy Holly, the Rolling Stones, and even pop-garage knock-offs like the Strangeloves' 1965 hit "I Want Candy."

 He recorded less and less after 1963.
-His writing or recording material was never on a par with his early classics.
+His writing or recording material was never on par with his early classics.
 In 1979, he toured with the Clash and had a cameo role in the film Trading Places."
-Some of his other accomplishments include induction into the Rock and Roll Hall of Fame in 1987, doing a late-'80s tour with Ronnie Wood, and a 1989 television commercial for sports shoes with star athlete Bo Jackson.
-That same year he got a star on the sidewalk on the Hollywood Hall of Fame.
+His other accomplishments include induction into the Rock and Roll Hall of Fame in 1987, a late-'80s tour with Ronnie Wood, and a 1989 television commercial for sports shoes with star athlete Bo Jackson.
+That same year he got a star on the sidewalk of the Hollywood Hall of Fame.

 Diddley was a well-respected artist and played a concert for President John Kennedy and Jacquie Kennedy.
 He also played at the Inaugural Gala in Washington D.C. for President Bush, and he performed at the Democratic National Convention for Bill Clinton.
 He received the Lifetime Achievement Award by the Rhythm and Blues Foundation at the Seventh Annual Pioneer Awards in 1996.
 He released "Road Runner Live" in February 1999.